StellaVadis/Study-of-Equations-in-Discrete-Area/README.md

 \end{cases}
 $$

 Then in this case, the result -1.1061 given by binary search is a solution.
+This is a good method of relaxing equations: Solve with binary search and add some relaxtion based on the searched results.
+To see whether you could accept it.
+But this does not always works, as something can not be relax on both sides.
+For example, the height of a person, the mass of an object.
+In this case, although some numerical method like binary search yields a solution.
+For example, it yields that the mass of a box is $-0.00000001$.
+Although theoretically you can relax the $x > 0$ to be $x > -0.00001$, to formulate a new problem.
+But in reality, this relaxation is not understandable.
+And therefore, your numerical method does not work.